madacol/weighted_shuffle/README.md

 1. Click "Select Folder" to choose your music directory.
 2. The application will scan for audio files and add them to the database.
-3. Use the playback controls to play, pause, skip, or go to the previous track.
-4. Use the upvote/downvote buttons to adjust the score of the currently playing song.
+3. Use the upvote/downvote buttons to adjust the score of songs.
-5. The playlist will automatically fill with songs based on their scores.
+4. The playlist will automatically fill with songs based on their scores.
-6. You can manually edit scores in the Library view.

 ## Configuration